signalfx/integrations/collectd-docker/README.md

 7. The optional dashboard `Docker Neighbors` offers visualizations based on the CPU quota and CPU shares metrics.
 To view the dashboard:
     * Manually import the dashboard into your organization in SignalFx.
-        * Download the [dashboard group](https://github.com/signalfx/integrations/blob/master/collectd-docker/dashboards/Page_Docker.json) with the optional dashboard
+        * Download the <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-docker/dashboards/Page_Docker.json">dashboard group</a> with the optional dashboard
         * Click to open the Actions menu, hover over Import, then select Dashboard Group
         * Specify the path to the downloaded `Page_Docker.json` file
         * The new dashboard group should appear under Custom Dashboard Groups

 ### CONFIGURATION

-Using the example configuration file [10-docker.conf](https://github.com/signalfx/integrations/tree/master/collectd-docker/10-docker.conf) as a guide, provide values for the configuration options listed below that make sense for your environment.
+Using the example configuration file <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd-docker/10-docker.conf">10-docker.conf</a> as a guide, provide values for the configuration options listed below that make sense for your environment.

 | configuration option | definition | default value |
 | ---------------------|------------|---------------|